 While the term first became popular as applied to individuals, now companies and communities are considering their own carbon footprint.
 Ecological footprint is a broader term, and an older one as far as we know, but the carbon footprint idea is the one that seems to resonate right now.

-The 1997 Kyoto Protocol, ratified by most advanced countries except the U.S., set forth goals and timetables for reducing these greenhouse gases.
+The 1997 Kyoto Protocol, ratified by most advanced countries, set forth goals and timetables for reducing these greenhouse gases.
 A United Nations organization convened both the Kyoto meeting and the recent Copenhagen COP15 talks, which produced a very weak agreement, but one that starts to involve China in at least some climate change action.

-The term carbon offset was devised to denote the somewhat deceptive idea that you can "offset" your bads by doing a good.
+The term carbon offset was devised to denote the somewhat deceptive idea that you can "offset" your contribution to too much carbon in the atmosphere by doing a good.

 So maybe you offset your coal-fired electric plant by planting lots of trees, or doing something else that will take up and isolate the carbon emissions from the atmosphere.
 But it’s a little like recycling something you shouldn't have purchased in the first place.